 Creating well-developed personas for your target members and their behaviors helps you to know what your members need and what you’re in competing against for their attention.

 Ask yourself: Who are you targeting?
-What are the composite characteristics and behaviors for each group?
+What are the composite characteristics and behaviors of each group?

 Tip #3) Problems